fabulous-dev/Fabulous/docs/views-perf.md

-Elmish.XamarinForms: Views and Performance
+Views and Performance
 =======

 {% include_relative contents.md %}

 The performance of your app may in some cases be dominated by your view function.
+This is particularly the case if many  message updates are being generated and processed, though not if other operations dominate such as network latency.
-The performance achieved may depend on the number of message updates being generated and processed and should be considered with respect to your performance targets and needs.
+Improving the performance of your view function should be done with respect to your overall performance targets and needs.

+On each update to the model, the view function is executed.
+The resulting view is then compared item by item with the previous view and updates are made to the underlying controls.

-Views functions are generally only efficient for large UIs if the unchanging parts of a UI are "memoized", returning identical objects on each invocation of the `view` function.
+As a result, views functions that are frequently executed (because of many message updates) are generally only efficient for large UIs if the unchanging parts of a UI are "memoized", returning identical objects on each invocation of the `view` function.
 This must be done explicitly.
 One way of doing this is to use `dependsOn`.
 Here is an example for a 6x6 Grid that depends on nothing, i.e. never changes: